Sharvin1106/CTG-Prediction/README.md

-# Machine-Learning-and-Fuzzy-Logic-Module
+# Machine-Learning-and-Fuzzy-Logic-Model

-<p align="center"><i>We wanted to build a Machine Learning and Fuzzy Logic Module to classify fetal states based on the CTG data.</i></p>
+<p align="center"><i>We built a Machine Learning and Deep Learning model to classify fetal states based on the CTG data.</i></p>

 ## Introduction